 SDSs, along with a list of those materials covered by the SDSs, will be available to all personnel (including subcontractors) for all hazardous substances brought on-site.
-SDS for chemicals/contaminants known to be associated with the Facility are provided in Attachment C. Any employee or subcontractor intending to bring a hazardous material onto the jobsite must first provide a copy of the SDS to the SSO for review and filing.
+SDS for chemicals/ contaminants known to be associated with the Facility are provided in Attachment C. SDS's for materials later brought on-site shall come with an SDS, which is to be included in Attachment C. Any employee or subcontractor intending to bring a hazardous material onto the jobsite must first provide a copy of the SDS to the SSO for review and filing.
 Should an SDS be necessary but not available for the material in question, the material may not be brought onto the Facility.